mattupstate/angular-pipeline-example/README.md

 #### `angular.json`

-- Changed the `outputPath` value to simply be `dist` instead of `dist/angular-pipeline-example` to avoid having to deal with a named directory in build tooling.
+- Changed the `outputPath` value to simply be `dist` instead of `dist/angular-pipeline-example` for the default `build` configuration to avoid having to deal with a named directory in build tooling.
 - Added `"codeCoverage": true` to the default `test` options.
 - Removed the `production` configurations for all but for `build` as I found them to be unnecessary.
+- Added language specific production build configurations.
-- Set `"sourceMap": true` in the `build:production` configuration because I believe shipping source maps to production is a good thing.
+- Set `"sourceMap": true` in the `build:production-${lang}` configuration because I believe shipping source maps to production is a good thing.

 #### `src/karma.conf.js`